Calebh101/dictionaries/README.md

 ## How do I make addons?

-Use the package [dictionaries-addons-framework](https://pypi.org/project/dictionaries-addons-framework) to make your addons, then add an addon manually in Dictionaries that points to your main addon source file.
+Use the PyPi package [dictionaries-addons-framework](https://pypi.org/project/dictionaries-addons-framework) to make your addons, then add an addon manually in Dictionaries that points to your main addon source file.